artofimagination/stereo-calibration-and-vSLAM/README.md

 # Motion Estimation tips
 I haven't gotten too deep in the theory behind motion estimation, the jupyter notebook in the link below gives a really good summary.
  * At this stage having syncronized cameras is a really good idea.
 I certainly have reliability issues during camera movement resulting in not finding enough matches, those skipping the pose estimation step.
 This of course will drift the trajectory.
+ * I introduced a filter in the tracejtory generation.
+The motion estimator can give outliers resulting spikes in the translation vector.
+I guess it has to do with my camera setup, which is admitedly not too reliable

 # Sources for motion estimation
 https://github.com/FoamoftheSea/KITTI_visual_odometry<br>